 Her mind wandered about Roman history as she imagined how the olden days must have looked like, and she felt excited to be there.

 When she reached the central district of Sant’Eustachio, she saw the cute shop the receptionist was talking about before.
 She ordered Antichi Romani and her all-time favourite drink, caramel macchiato, to go.
-Knowing she was a tourist, for drinking coffee in the afternoon, the local patrons gave Mariana odd looks.
+Knowing she was a tourist due to drinking coffee in the afternoon, the local patrons gave Mariana odd looks.